worldmaking/digm5520/course.md

 3. Technical completeness: Functionality, accuracy, efficiency, creativity, and clear structure in the development and in the results.
 4. Novel contribution: Ingenuity in response to unanticipated challenges, comprehension and creativity beyond what is demonstrated in labs, and vision in further extension.

-**Seminars.** Students take turns to present on readings from landmark papers or book excerpts chosen to directly support the development of practical work and tutorial discussion.
-Students are examined for their awareness/understanding and creative extrapolation of issues in readings, and the ability to relate tutorial issues to the broader concerns of the projects, course, and broader field(s).
+**Reporting & discussion.** Students will present in person or in reports to directly account the development of practical work and tutorial progress.
+Students are examined for their awareness/understanding and creative extrapolation of issues and the ability to relate the project to the broader concerns of the course, the medium of XR, and broader field(s).

 **Participation** (Undergraduate students only).
 Incorporates presence, contributions to seminar discussions, engagement with the material, and effort and advancement in practical work.